gononono64/gononono64.github.io/mrc-tv/config.md

 ## Structure of a URL Pattern

-Each URL pattern in the `URL_PATTERNS` table is structured as a lua table containing the following fields:
+Each URL pattern in the `URL_PATTERNS` table is structured as a Lua table containing the following fields:

 ### 1. **`pattern`** (string or function)
 - This is the string or function that defines the unique part of the URL that the platform uses to identify a specific media item (e.g., video, image, etc.).